 Pedagogical procedure :

-- The seminary takes place on Moodle, Domuni's distance learning platform (moodle.domuni.eu).
-Each student logs in independently and works and his/her own pace, according to the established schedule.
+- The seminar takes place on Moodle, Domuni's distance learning platform (moodle.domuni.eu).
+Each student logs in independently and works at his/her own pace, according to the established schedule.

 - Each of the four steps lasts two weeks.

 - During the first week of the step, each student is asked to write a structured contribution to the seminar, using the texts and the problematic displayed by the professor.
 The paper has to comply with the following requirements: